Thomas Cartwright (bishop)

 Thomas Cartwright (1634–1689) was an English bishop and diarist, known as a supporter of James II.

 Life

 He was born and went to school in Northampton, and studied at the University of Oxford.
 He was first at Magdalen Hall, and then at Queen's College where he was tutored by Thomas Tully.
 He was ordained by Robert Skinner.

 He was vicar of Walthamstow from 1658 to 1662.
 In 1660 he was made vicar of Barking by the Crown.
-He became an ardent supporter of the Restoration monarchy, and was made dean of Durham in 1672.
+He became an ardent supporter of the Restoration monarchy, and was made a prebendary of Durham in 1672, and Dean of Ripon (succeeding Thomas Tully) in 1676.